ATS, the Finnish Nuclear Society, was founded in 1966, with the advent of nuclear technology applications in Finland.

 ATS organizes seminars and excursions for it's members, for example the annual meeting and the autumn seminar that is usually the biggest event of the year.
 Excursion destinations include both national and international destinations.
 In addition, ATS publishes ATS Ydintekniikka quarterly.

-ATS has currently 17 supporting members.
 If you would like to become a supporting member please contact someone in the board.
 A supporting member has to be a physical person or incorporated society.
 Supporting members don't have the right to vote.
 Supporting members can participate to society's meetings and events.
-Fee to supporting members is 500 €.
+Fee to supporting members is 600 €.